-Certificate Awards are available to recognize exceptional efforts by both SAR members and the public.
-They cover many phases of service, includes Blank Certificates that can be tailored to meet individual needs.
-Blue presentation folders with the SAR logo in gold are available for all certificate awards and should be used in those cases where the certificates are not framed before presentation.
+Certificates are available to recognize a Compatriot's service to the SAR members or to recognize the public for exceptional patriotism.
+Blank Certificates that can be tailored to meet individual needs are also available.
+Blue presentation folders with a gold embossed SAR insignia are available for all certificates and should be used, unless a certificate is presented framed.